SleepingWithFrenemies/PublicReadme/README.md

 Oct.
 19 2025
 Suffice to say, that is not a good use of AI image generation by the executive branch.

+Nov.
+27, 2025
+That was fast.
+Happy Turkey Day.
+Do not deep fry the turkey, unless you have taken all safety precautions and are prepared afterwards.
+Theres so many YT vids on the failures. black friday is gonna be fun.